Uranium: Occurrence

-Uranium is more plentiful than antimony, tin, cadmium, mercury, or silver, and it is about as abundant as arsenic or molybdenum.
-Uranium is found in hundreds of minerals, including uraninite (the most common uranium ore), carnotite, autunite, uranophane, torbernite, and coffinite.
 Significant concentrations of uranium occur in some substances such as phosphate rock deposits, and minerals such as lignite, and monazite sands in uranium-rich ores (it is recovered commercially from sources with as little as 0.1% uranium).

 Origin

 Like all elements with atomic weights higher than that of iron, uranium is only naturally formed by the r-process (rapid neutron capture) in supernovae and neutron star mergers.
 Primordial thorium and uranium are only produced in the r-process, because the s-process (slow neutron capture) is too slow and cannot pass the gap of instability after bismuth.
 Besides the two extant primordial uranium isotopes, ^{235}U and ^{238}U, the r-process also produced significant quantities of ^{236}U, which has a shorter half-life and so is an extinct radionuclide, having long since decayed completely to ^{232}Th.
 Further uranium-236 was produced by the decay of ^{244}Pu, accounting for the observed higher-than-expected abundance of thorium and lower-than-expected abundance of uranium.
 While the natural abundance of uranium has been supplemented by the decay of extinct ^{242}Pu (half-life 375,000 years) and ^{247}Cm (half-life 16 million years), producing ^{238}U and ^{235}U respectively, this occurred to an almost negligible extent due to the shorter half-lives of these parents and their lower production than ^{236}U and ^{244}Pu, the parents of thorium: the ^{247}Cm/^{235}U ratio at the formation of the Solar System was 7.0e-5±1.6.